Westmill – Modern Slavery Act Statement

 We recognise that our suppliers and workforce have a significant role to play in tackling modern slavery.
 We continue to work to ensure that they are equipped with the right knowledge and skills to do so

-• For Senior Management, Procurement & relevant Technical Colleagues: received Ethical Awareness Training and specific training on the objectives of the Modern Slavery Act and the prevention of slavery and human trafficking in supply chains.
-Our Procurement team have been further trained on the ETI base code, Sedex, and the social auditing process as well as our Sustainability Lead trained in the SA 8000 training course.
+• For Senior Management, Procurement & relevant Technical Colleagues: We complete Ethical Awareness Training and specific training on the objectives of the Modern Slavery Act and the prevention of slavery and human trafficking in supply chains.
+Our Procurement team have been further trained on the ETI base code, Sedex, and the social auditing process and our Sustainability Lead is trained in the SA 8000 training course.

-• For Line Managers & Colleagues in Recruiting Positions: all newly appointed individuals with recruitment responsibility complete the Stronger2gether e-learning training within their first 3 months in role.
+• For Line Managers & Colleagues in Recruiting Positions: all newly appointed individuals with recruitment responsibility complete the Stronger2gether e-learning training typically within their first 3 months in role and before commencing any recruitment.
+All recruitment is conducted alongside a member of the HR team who are fully trained on Stronger2gether.

 • For Agency Labour & Cleaning Providers: in 2017/18 our providers rolled out Stronger2gether training to relevant staff members.